 How To Prevent Over Fertilizing Your Plants

-The best way to avoid the problems of fertilizer burn and other problems is to prevent over fertilization in the first place.
+The best way to avoid fertilizer burn and its symptoms is to prevent over fertilization in the first place.
 Here are some steps to take to minimize the chances that your plants will suffer from too much fertilizer.

 Check Your Plant’s Water Levels First